 The Greater Manchester Major Trauma Hospital will receive major trauma patients from across Greater Manchester, for example, people who have been involved in a serious road traffic accident or life-changing fall.
-It will also be the hub site for high risk emergency general surgery across Bolton, Salford and Wigan.
-This means that any high risk patients from these areas who require surgical or non-surgical intervention will be brought to Salford for their care

-The facility will be purpose-built for the sickest patients – whom for many time is of the essence in relation to their care and treatment.
+The facility will be purpose-built for the sickest patients – whom for many, time is of the essence, in relation to their care and treatment.
 Features include a resuscitation area, five emergency theatres, inpatient beds, and diagnostic imaging, and a helipad.
 The building has been designed by architects working alongside clinicians to ensure every detail is captured, for example, extra large lifts to accommodate those patients that are being moved around the building on beds alongside numerous pieces of life-saving equipment and with a full team of clinicians accompanying them.

 Dr Sheila Tose, who is also Clinical Lead for Major Trauma, said “As one of the clinicians who will have the privilege of working in this building and treating patients here, I am really excited to see building work start.
 Whilst the building will be impressive in appearance, it’s important to say that what will be inside the building is just as amazing.
 This building will be home to the UK’s first hybrid trauma theatre for patients who have multiple serious injuries.
 This means that in one place, clinicians will be able to work on and treat someone who has, for example, internal bleeding and also requires surgery for a head injury.
 Previously they would have to be addressed separately.”